Products must be brand new, with a similar guarantee and in stock

 A technique invented by audio technicians and used in some specialist DACs to improve the quality of audio replay.
 In essence it means generating more pieces of information than the digital file contains.
 This is done by adding more samples, effectively creating a smother, more natural sound wave.
 Very clever indeed.

-When the picture you want to watch isn't the same resolution as your TV, it needs to be upscaled to fit; otherwise it would be a tiny image in the middle of the screen with swathes of black all around.
+When the picture you want to watch isn't the same resolution as your TV, it needs to be upscaled to fit; otherwise, it would be a tiny image in the middle of the screen with swathes of black all around.
 The process of upscaling is effectively guessing new pixels to fill in the gaps.
 Some systems, such as those found in higher-end Blu-ray players, make more sophisticated guesses (or 'interpolations' to use the techy term) than others, resulting in pictures that appear sharper from the same DVD.
-A lot of units advertise their '4K upscaling' technology.
-This is exactly the same process as what's described above, but for the new 4K Ultra HD TVs.
-With such a set it's more important to make sure you have high quality upscaling, as a lot of what you watch will still be either standard definition or regular 1080p HD.
+A lot of units advertise their '4K upscaling’ or ‘8K upscaling’ technology.
+This is exactly the same process as what's described above, but for the 4K or the latest 8K Ultra HD TVs.
+With such a set it's more important to make sure you have high quality upscaling, as a lot of what you watch will still be either standard definition, regular 1080p HD or 4K UHD.
 Also bear in mind, all HD and Ultra HD TVs and projectors will also upscale the resolution of a video (with varying degrees of quality).

 A measurement of power.
 In hi-fi parlance it tells you how powerful your amplifier is or the amount of power your speakers can handle.
 Remember power doesn't always equate to quality, so a powerful amp isn't necessarily the best.
 Sometimes manufacturers tweak the figures by quoting at lower impedance or at a high amount of THD (total harmonic distortion), which should always be below 0.1% for accurate power ratings.
 We always aim to quote the most accurate "real world" power rating for amplifiers in the specifications on our website, so you can make fairer comparisons.